stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 end
 ```

-**Note:** While the trigger input is claimed for Tipsy, it no longer behaves as a trigger — `rack.onTrigger` doesn't fire, `trig.getTicks()` doesn't advance, and `trig.isHigh()`/`trig.isLow()` on channel 1 read `0` (other channels are unaffected).
+**Note:** While the trigger input is claimed for Tipsy, channel 1 no longer behaves as a trigger — `rack.onTrigger` doesn't fire and `trig.getTicks()` doesn't advance there, and `trig.isHigh()`/`trig.isLow()` on channel 1 read `0` (other channels are unaffected).
 Releasing it with `trig.enableTipsyIn(false)` restores normal trigger behavior.
 Payloads are capped at 256 bytes, and `data` may contain arbitrary bytes including NULs.
 A malformed or interrupted stream is reported once in the module log and the decoder resynchronizes automatically on the next message.

 ### Add items to the module's context menu